JuanpeLoyola/paper_feature_selection/README.md

 The study is conducted on 5 medical/biological datasets from the UCI repository (Breast Cancer, Wine, Ionosphere, Lymphography, Zoo).

 **Hard Constraints:** Unlike standard approaches that use soft penalties, this project implements a **"death penalty"** mechanism.
-If an individual selects fewer than $K_{min}$ or more than $K_{max}$ features, its fitness is immediately reduced to 0.0, forcing the algorithm to search for compact solutions.
+If an individual selects fewer than $k_{min}$ or more than $k_{max}$ features, its fitness is immediately reduced to 0.0, forcing the algorithm to search for compact solutions.

 **Validation:** The fitness of each solution is calculated using the mean precision of a Decision Tree with Cross-Validation ($k=5$ folds).